 Recently I became dissatisfied with the amount of cooling air that came from the original blower.
 It's a nice design with low velocity air and a motor that is basicically trouble free, as long as you lubricate it according to the manual.
 The L4B was designed back in the days when legal limit was 1000 watts INPUT!
 Running it at 1 kilowatt output was really pushing the design a bit.
 The tubes did not have enough air to allow the higher plate dissipation.

 Here is the installation that I did to my L4B and I am quite pleased with the results.
 Lots of air now but it is no longer silent.
 It eliminated the vibrating case parts but you can hear the increase in air flow .. although not bad nor objectionable in any way.

 Click on any picture below to see a larger version with more detail!

 First, I removed the old blower and took the Dayton blower apart to get an idea of how well it would fit.
-The Dayton blower is model 1TDN4 and I found the best price on Amazon $47.74.
-It fit the space well but you can see that I was going to need to move the plate blocking capacitors.
+The Dayton blower is model 1TDN4 and I found the best price on Amazon.
+It fit the space well but I was going to need to move the plate blocking capacitors.

-Overall it is a great price for a Dayton blower and readily available.
+Overall it is a good price for a Dayton blower and readily available.